manuhabitela/ifitfitsifitbits/README.md

 ## :warning: Disclaimer

-This project is not maintained anymore and is a small try at pulling google fit data in a fitbit account.
+This project is not maintained anymore.
+I'll gladly merge your contributions though ;) It's a small try at pulling google fit data in a fitbit account.
 It is quick-and-dirty code with weird logic, but it worked well for me when I used it.
 I basically don't wear my Android watch anymore since a while now so I didn't keep up with the development of this tool.

 # GoogleFeedBit